nrednav/gemini-bookmarks/PRIVACY.md

 functions: to save content for later, to display it back to you in the side panel and modals, and to enable features like filtering and sorting.

+To be perfectly clear, the extension **DOES NOT** collect, store, or transmit any of the following information:

+* Your personal information (name, email address, etc.).
+* Your browsing history.
+* Your passwords, cookies, or any other sensitive data.
+* Any information from any website that is not `gemini.google.com`.

 ## 2. Where the information is stored

 It is important to note that all of the information that is handled by the